lola-monroy/AXA_LauzHack/README.md

 # Medication and Tension Monitoring App
 This project is designed to assist elderly users in managing their medication and monitoring health data through a cross-platform mobile app.
 It integrates pill shape detection, hypertension prediction, and smartwatch data simulation.
 ## Key Features
-- **Add Medication Information**: Users can add new medications by taking a picture of the pill and entering basic information like name, dosage, and schedule.
+- **Add Medication Information**: Users can add basic information like dosage, and schedule.
-- **Medication Reminders**: The app will notify users when it's time to take their medication.
 - **Verify Medication Taken**: By taking a picture of the pill, the app will apply computer vision operations to ensure that the correct pill has been taken.
 - **Secure Data Storage**: We store user data in a secure way, localy, to ensure privacy.
-- **Hypertension Risk Prediction**: Machine learning model predicts the likelihood of hypertension using health metrics.
+- **Hypertension Risk Prediction**: Machine learning model predicts the likelihood of hypertension using health metrics, keeping them simple without doing overkill.
 - **Smartwatch Data Simulation**: Generates simulated health data, including heart rate, variability, and steps, for health tracking and alerts.

 ## Technologies Used